Gross Profit

 Gross Profit = Net sales - Cost of Goods Sold (COGS)

-In addition to Gross Profit, it's also essential to compute the Gross Profit Margin, which gives you a percentage representation of your Gross Profit relative to your total revenues:
+In addition to Gross Profit, it's also essential to compute the Gross Profit Margin, which gives a percentage representation of the Gross Profit relative to the total revenues:

 Let's illustrate the calculation with an example.
 Imagine a Company XY with a following income statement: